Last updated on .

 Plaza de Cayzedo

-Plaza de Cayzedo, the main plaza in Cali, is two blocks away.
-It’s one of the most pleasant spaces in the city, featuring tall palms and beautifully manicured grass with a monument in the center.
-The plaza measures 6,500 square meters and the city developed around it.
+Plaza de Cayzedo, the main plaza in Cali, is one of the city’s most pleasant spaces, featuring tall palms, manicured lawns, and a monument in the center.
+The plaza measures 6,500 square meters, and the city developed around it.

 Plaza de Cayzedo in Cali, Colombia